Imperva (aka Incapsula) is a popular WAF service used by websites like Glassdoor, Udemy, wix.com and many others.

 How does Imperva identify web scrapers?

-To detect web scraping, Imperva is taking advantage of many different analysis and fingerprinting techniques.
+To detect web scrapers, Imperva is taking advantage of many different analysis and fingerprinting techniques.

-Imperva is using combination of these techniques to establish a unique fingerprint and trust score for each connecting client.
+Imperva is using combination of the above techniques to establish a unique fingerprint called a trust score for each connecting client.

-Based on the final trust score Imperva decides whether to block the client, let it through or request additional verification (like captcha).
+Based on the final trust score, Imperva decides whether to block the client, let it through or request an additional verification, such as CAPTCHA.

-The complexity of this process can be very daunting but if we take a look at each individual component we can see that bypassing Imperva is possible.
+This process seems to be complex and daunting.
+However, if we study each component individually, we'll find that bypassing Imperva is possible.
 Let's take a look at each of these components.

 TLS Fingerprinting

-TLS (or SSL) fingerprinting is a modern technique of identifying a client based on the way the client and server negotiate an encrypted connection.
-This is called JA3 fingerprint.
+TLS (or SSL) fingerprinting is a modern technique of identifying a client based on the way the client and server negotiate an encrypted connection, called as the JA3 fingerprint.

-For a secure connection (i.e. https) encryption method needs to be negotiated as there are many different cipher and encryption options.
-So, if connecting client has unusual capabilities it can be easily identified.
+For a secure connection (i.e., https), the encryption method needs to be negotiated between the client and server, as there are many different cipher and encryption options.
+So, if a connecting client has unusual capabilities, it can be easily identified as a bot.

 Libraries used in web scraping can have different encryption capabilities compared to a web browser.
 So, web scrapers can be easily identified by their TLS fingerprint even before the actual HTTP request is made.

-For example, if the IP address belongs to a known proxy or datacenter service, it can be easily identified as a bot.
+For example, if the IP address belongs to a known proxy or datacenter service, it can be easily identified as a bot and get blocked.
 If the IP address is from a residential ISP, it is much more likely to be a human.
 Same for mobile networks.

 So, use high-quality residential or mobile proxies to avoid being detected.